dotnet/Comet/README.md

 ## Getting Started

-When you're ready to take a ride on the comet, head over to the wiki and follow the [Getting Started](https://github.com/Clancey/Comet/wiki/Getting-Started) guide.
+When you're ready to take a ride on the Comet, head over to the wiki and follow the [Getting Started](https://github.com/Clancey/Comet/wiki/Getting-Started) guide.

 ## Key Concepts